CiscoIOx/perfsonar/README.md

 ```

-   - Management I/F configurations (Use "only" if Management port is used for the PerfSonar data port)
+   - Management Interface configurations (Use "only" if Management port is used for the PerfSonar data port)

-Configs requires Management I/F and PerfSonar I/F to be on the same subnet.
+Configs requires Management Interface and PerfSonar Interface to be on the same subnet.
 ```
 For the example configs, shared subent is 172.26.200.0/24:
 Mgmt-if IP:   172.26.200.131	(Public IP)